 Pavan S. Mallur, MD

-Dr. Mallur received his medical degree from New York University School of Medicine, where he also did his residency in Otolaryngology Head and Neck Surgery.
+Dr. Mallur is Instructor in Otology and Laryngology at Harvard Medical School and a laryngologist in the Division of Otolaryngology-Head and Neck Surgery at BIDMC.
+He received his medical degree from New York University School of Medicine, where he also did his residency in Otolaryngology Head and Neck Surgery.
 He completed a year-long fellowship in Laryngology and Care of the Professional Voice at the University of Pittsburgh Medical Center.
-Board-certified in Otolaryngology, Dr. Mallur's clinical interests include the medical and surgical management of all voice disorders, including care of the professional voice, and the diagnosis and surgical treatment of upper airway stenosis and swallowing disorders.
+Board certified in Otolaryngology, Dr. Mallur's clinical interests include the medical and surgical management of all voice disorders, including care of the professional voice, and the diagnosis and surgical treatment of upper airway stenosis and swallowing disorders.
 His research interests include 532nm KTP laser treatment and treatment of vocal fold scar.

 Lydia T. Colón, AuD, CCC-A

 Dr. Lydia Colón received her Doctor of Audiology degree (AuD) from Gallaudet University in Washington, D.C., and a BS in Communications Disorders from University of Massachusetts Amherst.
 She completed a clinical fellowship in Audiology at Mayo Clinic in Scottsdale, AZ, and previously served as an Audiologist at the University of Texas Medical Branch in Galveston.
-Most recently, Dr. Colón worked in the Audiology department at the Massachusetts Eye and Ear Infirmary before joining the team at BIDMC.
 She is well-versed in diagnostic testing of the hearing and balance system and hearing loss management.
-Dr. Colón’s research interests include cochlear implants and the auditory rehabilitation process associated with cochlear implantation.

 Dr. Lydia Colón's CV